 Are church invitations easy to make?

 So if personal invitations by existing church members are the most effective church growth mechanism, what stands in the way of that happening?

 Why are many pastors telling me that they are not seeing the evidence of church members making personal invitations to church?

-The challenge of growing the church has many fronts, but one of the biggest ones is helping members to make personal invitation to their network of unchurched friends.
+The challenge of growing the church has many fronts, but one of the biggest challenges is helping members to make personal invitations to their network of unchurched friends.